-What is Course Equivalency Approval & Why is it Important?
+What is Course Equivalency Approval & Why Is It Important?

-The Course Equivalency Approval process is used by the Center for International Education and study abroad students to determine the appropriate equivalencies for coursework taken abroad.
+The Course Equivalency approval process is used by the Center for International Education and study abroad students to determine the appropriate equivalencies for coursework taken abroad.
 The course equivalency process gives students the chance to apply their study abroad credits toward their degree or certificate program requirements.

-Here Are the Steps in the Course Equivalency Approval Process:
+Here Are the Steps In the Course Equivalency Approval Process:

-- Students should complete the Course Equivalency Approval Form.
+- Students should complete the Course Equivalency Approval Form

 - Students should make an appointment to meet with the appropriate Department Chair or Faculty Advisor to obtain equivalency approvals.